grame-cncm/faustcompilerbenchtool/README.md

 7. **`fcexplorer.py`**: A Python script to explore various Faust compilation options and their impact on the generated C++ code.

+8. **`fcexplore-bench.py`**: A frontend for `fcbenchgraph.py` that automatically generates all combinations of Faust compiler options and benchmarks them.

-8. **`fcbenchgraph.py`**: A Python script to benchmark multiple DSP files with different FAUST configurations and generate comparative performance graphs.
+9. **`fcbenchgraph.py`**: A Python script to benchmark multiple DSP files with different FAUST configurations and generate comparative performance graphs.

-9. **`fcanalyze.py`**: A Python script to analyze multiple DSP files with different FAUST configurations using static analysis to detect warnings and errors.
+10. **`fcanalyze.py`**: A Python script to analyze multiple DSP files with different FAUST configurations using static analysis to detect warnings and errors.

-10. **`fcoptimize.py`**: An automatic optimization tool that searches for the best Faust scalar compilation options for a given DSP file.
+11. **`fcoptimize.py`**: An automatic optimization tool that searches for the best Faust scalar compilation options for a given DSP file.

 ---